Habeel06/face-detector-template/README.md

 > numpy <br>
 > Pillow<br>
 ## ✔️ How to Run

-  Keep your images in different folders in the "image" folder on the basis of differences.
+1️⃣Keep your images in different folders in the "image" folder on the basis of differences.

 ## 🖼️ Images